ma2za/python-substack/README.md

-# Welcome to python-substack v1.0.0
+# Welcome to Python Substack

 Updated